Last updated on May 9th, 2020.

 This cold-weather salad is a combination of bell peppers, red onion, and carrots all thinly sliced and sauteed for a hot second in a garlicky olive oil.

-The veggies retain their crunch and their nutritional value because the cooking time is so quick.
+The bell peppers and the rest of the veggies retain their crunch and their nutritional value because the cooking time is so quick.
 The bell peppers gain a super tasty garlicky flavor from a quick trip to the skillet.

-A drizzle of lemon juice and a dash or salt and pepper complete the salad “dressing.”
-A pinch of fresh diced parsley for a pop of color and more flavor.
+The sauteed bell pepper salad gets a drizzle of lemon juice and a dash or salt and pepper to give it more flavor.
+A pinch of fresh diced parsley for a pop of color and and freshness.

 This bell pepper salad is a great alternative to lettuce salads.
 You still get all the fresh veggies and all the benefits of a healthy salad, but you get so much more flavor without any heavy dressings, and without chewing on lettuce or spinach leaves for what feels like dayssss.